exercism/csharp/reference/examples/new-concept-exercise-arrays.md

-# [C#] Add new Concept Exercise - arrays

-This issue describes a new `arrays` exercise that should be added to the [v3 C# track][csharp-docs].
+This issue describes how to implement the `array` concept exercise for the C# track.

 ## Goal

-The goal of this exercise is to teach the student how the concept of [collections][docs-v3-types-collection] is implemented in [C#][docs.microsoft.com-collections].
-We'll teach the student about collections by having the student work with one specific type of collection, namely the [array][docs-v3-types-array].
-The students will learn to define arrays, iterate over array items, access items by index, and more.

-Of the many available C# collection types, we chose to use the `array` collection type as the first collection type students will be taught for the following reasons:
+The goal of this exercise is to teach the student the basics of the Concept of Arrays in [C#][arrays].
+We'll use the array type to teach the student about some collection basics.
+The `array` collection type was chosen as the first collection type for the following reasons:

 - Arrays don't require the student to know about generics.
 - Arrays are a common data type in many language.